 I am now in possession of a new package of intelligence held by a surprising but usually regressive group of my fellow humans (how odd that when the world turns black, dogs and birds don’t kill themselves. maybe they don’t have the hands to do so).
 What it’s like to lose a loved one to suicide.
 Like the specialized intelligence of a war veteran, a law enforcement officer, a nurse.
 I hope to wield this newfound intelligence into a staff of healing of myself and, in the future, certainly not now, others.
 When I can once again think straight.

-The rest of you will have to take my word for it.
+Those of you who didn’t know him will have to take my word for it.